Facing Prejudice: All American Boys

 Key Questions

-• Why did the authors most likely include the passage on page 106 about Jill’s party?
-What does this description reveal?
-Provide evidence from page 106 to support your answer.
+• Why do the authors include the passage on page 106 about Jill's party?
+Provide examples from the text to support your answer.

 Exit Ticket